uberyb/yamit/README.md

 ```
 -d, --delete-users : will delete users in the specified group id
--x, --no-import : tells yamit to not actually run an import from csv
+-x, --no-import : tells yamit to not actually run an import from csv (no longer needed)
 -r, --reset-passwords : tells yamit that you want to reset the passwords of everyone in the group id
 -i, --information : Checks config file and calculates estimated import time
 ```